khenidak/Router/README.md

 # Router #
 Router is a building block that allows you to route requests between two application endpoints.
 The router is designed to work in-proc or behind a communication listener/broker.
 It is also designed to work in microservices based applications.
 Such as those hosted by Mesos or Azure Service Fabric.
-It is also designed to be used in SaaS scenarios where Saas solution is based on microservices architecture.
+It is also designed to be used in SaaS scenarios where SaaS solution is based on microservices architecture.
 Along with your process/communication broker it comprises an application gateway.

 # Usage Context #
 1. Context based routing such as based on Http headers, host address, path, time of day, combination of conditions or custom.